At the completion of this rotation

 - sensitivity and responsiveness to a patient’s culture, age, gender and disabilities (P).

 Rotations at a FQHC are preceptorial rotations, so the resident is assigned to a particular preceptor or group.
 The resident will accompany the preceptor in locations involved in the preceptor’s usual practice.
 In the course of seeing patients, the preceptor will provide experiential learning, role-modeling and one-on-one teaching to the resident.
 At the discretion of the preceptor, the resident may be assigned to research specific topics.
+In addition to the typical broad range of concerns that are addressed in any primary care clinic, clinicians may also provide medication assisted therapy (MAT), hepatitis C care, HIV care, substance abuse management, etc.

 The preceptor will complete an evaluation form at the end of the rotation assessing the resident’s success in meeting the rotation objectives as outlined in this curriculum.
 Residents will specifically be evaluated on the following ACGME Milestones: